nix1010/TaskSolver/README.md

 ## About
-This application is written entirely in C#.
+This application is written in C#.

 It consists of two parts:
 - WPF - client side text/code editor application